Shippable/docs/sources/deploy/tutorial/continuous-deployment-to-kubernetes-cluster-kubectl.md

 **3b.
 Add `resources` section of the config**

 `resources` section holds the config info that is necessary to deploy to a Kubernetes cluster.
-In this case we have 4 resources defined of type `image`, `gitRepo`, `cliConfig` and `cluster`.
+In this case we have 4 resources defined of type `image`, `gitRepo`, `cliConfig` and `integration`.

 ```
 resources:
   - name: node_app_jfrog_img_jfrog
     type: image
-    integration: drship_dockerregistry # replace with your integration name
+    integration: drship_artifactory_docker # replace with your integration name
     versionTemplate:
       sourceName: "ambarc-node-app-jfrog.jfrog.io/node_app_jfrog" # replace with your Hub URL
       isPull: false